About Utah Mojo Volleyball Club

 At Utah Mojo Volleyball, we believe great athletes aren't just born — they’re built through consistent effort, strong mentorship, and a love for the game.
 Our coaching philosophy is centered around developing the whole player — physically, mentally, and emotionally.

-With more than 20 years of combined experience, Danette and Tulao Moea’i bring a deep well of volleyball knowledge, competitive insight, and coaching certifications (including Gold Medal Squared and CAP II) to every training environment.
+With more than 30 years of experience, Danette and Tulao Moea’i bring a deep well of volleyball knowledge, competitive insight, and coaching certifications (including Gold Medal Squared and CAP II) to every training environment.
 We teach the game the right way — with a focus on technique, movement, and decision-making — and tailor our approach to meet each athlete where they are.
+We do educate ourselves to be knowledgeable in the latest techniques, because volleyball is evolving daily.
+Coaches have to grow with the game in order to bring players to the level of today’s game.

 We believe: